nottrobin/maas-docs/en/intro-what-is-maas.md

-Title: What is MAAS?
-table_of_contents: True

-# What is MAAS?

 MAAS is *Metal As A Service*.
 It lets you treat physical servers like virtual machines (instances) in the cloud.
 Rather than having to manage each server individually, MAAS turns your bare metal into an elastic cloud-like resource.